ACSPRI Fellowship Program

 Eligibility:

 Applicants to the ACSPRI Fellowship Program must be enrolled in a PhD program of an ACSPRI member institution, (in either Australia or New Zealand), and must be confirmed candidates, (or near completing the requirements of confirmation).
-Applicants from the full spectrum of social science disciplines and cogent fields are welcome to apply.
+Applicants from the full spectrum of social science disciplines and cognate fields are welcome to apply.
 This includes the traditional social sciences (e.g., anthropology, economics, demography, psychology, political science, sociology, etc.), the emerging field of computational social sciences/social data science, and applied disciplines aligned with the social sciences (e.g., business, education, public health, social work, etc.).

 Value of the Fellowship: